Let’s start with a family-friendly game of Yes/No. Everyone got their paddles at the ready?

 If you’re playing along at home, holding up yes to all these questions, you are in fine company, my friend.
 Imposter syndrome does not discriminate, there are plenty of other fish out there who feel exactly the same.
 In a world where we are more connected than ever, constantly sharing our ‘highlight reel’ it is no surprise that our emotions can often feel like being pulled in each and every direction.

-At its core, impostor syndrome is our fear of failure.
+At its core, imposter syndrome is our fear of failure.
 Anytime we enter a new lane – whether it’s launching a product, returning to work after having a baby, or the emotional toll of creating a new piece of work, for some of us, fear shows up.

 Imposter syndrome plagues even the most accomplished of folks.
 It changes your inner dialog making it easy for us to fall into the pity party trap and mourn over our ‘horrible lives’ without giving much thought to how blessed we really are.
 Our minds get so oversaturated with other’s work, lives, creativity, and successes that we can easily lose track of what it is we actually want to be doing.
 It’s distracting as hell and extremely unproductive.
 That’s why my mantra for this year and every year is ‘stay in your own g-damn lane’.